About Me (f.c.)

 So….
 Who Am I?

-Just another medical researcher and person passionate about skincare after years of being plagued with skin conditions myself.
-However, unlike many “beauty gurus” and “experts” out there who claim they once had “terrible skin,” I actually took photos along the way to document everything for proof.
+But more importantly, I’m a person passionate about skincare after years of being plagued with skin conditions myself.
+Unlike many beauty gurus and experts however, I once had “terrible skin” and took photos of everything to document it for proof.

 My goal in showing these pictures is to help encourage others in similar positions, and show how much progress you can make when you understand the science behind skincare.

 When Did Your Skin Problems Begin?

-Oh boy.
-A long long time ago.
-It all started at the age of 10 in 5th grade when I was bullied for having cheilitis (inflamed rashy lips).
-Kids would call me “kool-aid” and tell me to wipe the “ketchup” off my lips.
-Dicks.
+Oh boy, a long long time ago.
+It all started at the ripe old age of 10, in the 5th grade, when I was bullied for having cheilitis, or inflamed rashy lips.
+Kids would call me “kool-aid” and tell me to wipe that “ketchup” off my lips.